Rotule666/meta-rpi-basic/README.md

 you can see the way we start chromium in /usr/bin/matchbox-session

+If you want to just use this image, use the release binaries (rpi-sdimg) for your device and burn it to your sd card using balena etcher.

+to setup your wifi, simply make a wpa_supplicant file

 ## Installing the tools

 You will need the following packages